 Be Flexible When You Can

 Even the most well-thought-out parenting plan may miss the mark on occasion.
 At times like this, how parents react can have a major impact on everyone involved.
-For instance, when it comes to sharing time, one weekend may work better for your ex or your child may have a special event which conflicts with your time together.
+For instance, when it comes to sharing time, one weekend may work better for your ex or your child may have a special event that conflicts with your time together.
 In this situation, you could demand that your child and the other parent stick to the schedule, but it might be better to be accommodating when you are able.
 By showing flexibility, you can help promote a more positive relationship with your ex and reduce stress on your children.